 - Connect to ‘ANT IN’ on the back of any digital-ready TV.

 - Place the Antenna– Place on wall, window, attic or roof and find the optimal position for the antenna.

 - Scan Channels – Select ‘Menu’ then ‘Channel Search‘ and you are ready to enjoy your free TV shows.

 Finding The Right OTA Antenna

-Since the signal is being broadcast from a transmitting tower, you need to find out how far away you are.
-The first thing you need to do is find the proper antenna for your location.
+Since the signal is being broadcast from a transmitting tower, you need to find out how far away you are from the towers.
+The first thing is find the proper antenna for your location.
 Generally, if you live close to a major city, you may not need such a large over the air antenna.
-There are some great websites and apps that will tell you what size and style antenna you will need.
+There are some great websites and apps that will tell the size and style antenna needed.
 Let’s take a look at them: